dhl287/challenge-one/README.md

 ## License

-There is no license associated with the Challenge-One project.
+There is no license associated with donnalee-code-refactor.

 ---